matanizr/Sorting_Assignment/README.md

 **Explanation of Changes:**
 In this experiment, the arrays were initially sorted, but 5% random noise (swaps) was added.
 * **Insertion Sort** showed a big performance improvement compared to the random experiment.
-Its running time dropped drastically because Insertion Sort is highly efficient on nearly sorted data (approaching its $O(n)$ best-case complexity), as the inner `while` loop rarely needs to shift elements.
+Its running time dropped drastically because Insertion Sort is highly efficient on nearly sorted data (approaching its O(n) best-case complexity), as the inner `while` loop rarely needs to shift elements.
 * **Merge Sort** remained highly efficient and consistent, as its divide-and-conquer method does not depend on the initial order of the elements.
-* **Bubble Sort** remained slow. since this is a standard implementation, it still executes all theoretical comparisons ($O(n^2)$) regardless of the array's initial partial order.
+* **Bubble Sort** remained slow. since this is a standard implementation, it still executes all theoretical comparisons (O(n^2)) regardless of the array's initial partial order.